Knowledge

 A practical guide to how a schedule of condition and a dilapidations claim connect — how a baseline record limits tenant liability at lease end, when to instruct, why lease wording is critical, and what to do if no schedule of condition was prepared.

-A practical guide to the schedule of condition report — what it contains, how it is structured, why reporting quality matters, when more detailed reporting is justified, and common reporting issues to avoid.
+A practical guide to the schedule of condition report as commercial lease evidence — what it contains, how it supports later dilapidations review, why reporting quality matters, and common issues to avoid.

-A practical guide to schedule of condition cost: fee drivers, why similar buildings can cost different amounts, how reporting depth affects the fee, and why scope should be defined before a price is quoted.
+A practical guide to schedule of condition cost: fee drivers, why reporting depth affects evidential value, how fees compare with commercial dilapidations exposure, and why scope should be defined before price.

 Key Services